Surrogacy in California—Is Surrogacy Legal In All States?

 Another state considered in the past to only be marginally friendly towards surrogate births has unveiled an impressive legal act termed The Uniform Parenting Act just this past January of 2019.
 In short, this new legal act allows and will enforce compensated gestational surrogate agreements.

-This new law gives intended parents of every description and gestational surrogates welcome peace-of-mind over a clearer and simpler path towards legal parentage that allows the intended parents to be named on the baby’s birth certificate and also allows for the surrogate to enter into a compensated legal agreement with the parents.
+This new law gives intended parents of every description and gestational surrogates welcome peace-of-mind.
+It provides a simpler path towards legal parentage that allows the intended parents to be named on the baby’s birth certificate.
+It also allows for the surrogate to enter into a compensated legal agreement with the parents.

 Prior to this law, Washington state required all surrogates who desired to become a surrogate to forfeit any compensation and forced an altruistic surrogacy agreement.

-Washington residents should still research the legal surrogacy qualifications related to surrogacy in Washington that are required in this state before finalizing any surrogate birth plans.
+Washington residents should still research the legal surrogacy qualifications related to surrogacy in Washington.

 Why Surrogacy in California Is Still a Cut Above Other States